HengcongLiu/China_bee_ecological_study/README.md

-Codes for paper "Investigating the impact of climate changes on pollinator bee environmental suitability and risk map of pathogens in China"
+Codes for paper "Ecological modeling of pollinator bee habitat and pathogen risks under current and future climatic scenarios in China"